-Spoiler alert: Blueberries may help prevent Alzheimers disease!
+Spoiler alert: Blueberries are a healthy food that may help prevent Alzheimers disease!
 Additional material on blueberries added January 2017, near the bottom of this blog.

-The first study used a new drug to prevent the deterioration of Alzheimer patients who already had the disease; the second study looked at dietary regimens that seem to prevent the onset of Alzheimers, with a notable emphasis on blueberries.
+The first study used a new drug to prevent the deterioration of Alzheimer patients who already had the disease.
+And the second study looked at diets that seem to prevent the onset of Alzheimers, with a notable emphasis on blueberries.

-Alzheimer Prevention via Drugs – Stabilization of Mental Function
+Alzheimer Prevention via Drugs – Testing Mental Function

 The use of drugs to arrest the progress of Alzheimer disease got a big boost March 20 at an Alzheimer/Parkinson disease conference in Nice, France.
-Dr. Jeffrey Sevigny and four other researchers from Biogen Idec, a biotech company based in Cambridge, Massachusetts, reported the results of treating Alzheimers patients with the aducanumab, a drug that has previously been known as BIIB037.
+Dr. Jeffrey Sevigny and four other researchers from Biogen Idec, a biotech company based in Cambridge, Massachusetts, reported new results.
+They had used aducanumab, a drug previously known as BIIB037, to treat Alzheimer patients.
 (BIIB is the company’s ticker symbol on NASDAQ.)

 The researchers studied 166 volunteers with mild Alzheimer disease, 50 to 90 years old.
-Every four weeks for a year, each received an intravenous injection.
-The patients were divided into five test groups, which were randomly assigned to receive doses of 1, 3, 6, or 10 mg/kg of the drug, or a placebo.
-Every six months, patients were tested for quantity of amyloid plaque in six regions of the brain.
-They were also given standardized tests to measure dementia.
+Every four weeks for a year, they gave each patient an intravenous injection.
+The patients were divided into five test groups.
+Each group was randomly assigned to receive doses of 1, 3, 6, or 10 mg/kg of the drug, or a placebo.
+Every six months, the researchers tested for quantity of amyloid plaque in six regions of the brain.
+Also, they conducted standardized tests to measure dementia.

 Alzheimer Prevention via Diet – Dietary Avoidance Strategies